-100. Write Blog Posts that Answer Your Customers’ Burning Questions
+100. Promote Content By Writing Blog Posts That Answer Your Customers’ Burning Questions

-101. Write a Yearly Recap of Your Most Popular Posts
+101. Promote Content By Writing a Yearly Recap of Your Most Popular Posts

-2018 has just started, so it’s not too late to look back on your best posts from last year.
-Compile them into a list of 20 or more, hyperlink to each one and then write a short blurb about what made it so good.
+So look back on your best posts from this year, compile them into a list of 20 or more, hyperlink to each one and then write a short blurb about what made them so good.

 - When it comes to posting on social media, when you post is almost as important as what you post.